PaulRoyBrown/orchard-sensors/README.md

 - A couple of Bosch **BME-280**
 - A BME-280 and a **thermistor** (calibrated thermistor for better accuracy) with an **ADS1115** ADC chip to measure thermistor voltage.

+With two sensor, we can measure air and soil temperature.
+I'm now measuring soil temperature at 60cm below ground.
+(Why?...Because of curiosity....Will average temperature at that depth slowly increase due to global warming?...not in the three years I'm been watching...)

 Sensors board is powered by a solar panel (2.5W 5V/500mAh) that feeds a LiPo battery, and loads during day and discharges during night.
 This is controlled by a **MCP78371** chip.
 Being powered by battery, is important to monitor battery voltage, so sensors board have a power saving mechanism based on its own voltage monitoring.